rschristopher/rschristopher.github.io/src/criticisms/scalability.md

  fairly under the rules of a fixed global money supply.
-If a sovereign lacks liquidity in their lightning channels (that is, they can't pay you), you simply go to a sovereign that can.
+If a sovereign lacks liquidity in their lightning channels, that is, they can't pay you, you simply go to a sovereign that can.
 This is more or less how the gold standard functioned before it was corrupted by